JumpstartLab/reading/html_and_css/exercises/chapter19.markdown

-*Chapter 19*

-Practical Information

-This chapter closed  the book reviewing:

-* the basics of search engine optimization
-* using analytics to improve site performance
-* putting your site on the web

 **SEO*
 * using this crudely designed fansite for david hasslehoff-dhfans.com- implement the 6 SEO opitmization tips on page 480 to improve it's search engine visability